CurveDocs/curve-docs/docs/factory/stableswap/implementations.md

 **The StableSwap Factory utilizes the `create_forwarder_to` function to deploy its contracts from the implementations.**

+!!!warning
+    **Implementation contracts are upgradable.** They can either be replaced, or additional implementation contracts can be added.
+Therefore, please always make sure to check the most recent ones.

 It utilizes three different implementations:

 - **`metapool_implementations`**, containing multiple contracts that are used to deploy metapools.